wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/

+## Deals

+1. Labs in Microsoft Learn provide FREE access two hours at a time.

+1. Labs in CloudAcademy.com are included in their monthly subscriptions.

+1. Many obtain a monthly license of Visual Studio (even though they don't intend on using it) just for a deal on Azure credits:

+   * $50/month credits for $39/mo Visual Studio Professional license
+   * $150/month credits for $89/mo Visual Studio Enterprise licenset
+   <br /><br />

 ## Browser Profiles

-PROTIP: When you return to the Portal, Azure knows your account becuase it stores a "cookie" in your browser.
+PROTIP: When you return to the Portal, Azure knows your account because it stores a "cookie" in your browser.

 That is a hassle when you're switching among different Azure accounts.